Employee Spotlight

 Testability

-At anecdotes, we have a pretty strict approach to our unit-tests policy—every feature merged into the develop branch must include unit-tests.
+At Anecdotes, we have a pretty strict approach to our unit-tests policy—every feature merged into the develop branch must include unit-tests.
 No doubt, it is much harder to create solid unit-tests fast for your component, when you have to write tests of the logic inside your select calls over and over again.

 Store Facade to the Rescue